sergiusens/snappy-docs/build-snaps/python.md

 ### Confinement

 To get started we won’t confine this application.
-Unconfined applications, specified with `devmode`, can only be published to the hidden “edge” channel where you and other developers can install them.
+Unconfined applications, specified with `devmode`, can only be released to the hidden “edge” channel where you and other developers can install them.

 ```yaml
 confinement: devmode